icopy-site/awesome-cn/docs/awesome/awesome-neovim.md

 - [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) - A launch point for your personal Neovim configuration.
 - [dam9000/kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim) - This is a fork of nvim-lua/kickstart.nvim that moves from a single file to a multi file configuration.
 - [cunderw/nvim](https://github.com/cunderw/nvim) - Neovim custom configuration, focused on JS/TS, Go, and Java development.
 Very IDE like.
-- [otavioschwanck/mood-nvim](https://github.com/otavioschwanck/mood-nvim) - Ready to use configuration for Ruby on Rails, JavaScript and Typescript.
 - [ldelossa/nvim-ide](https://github.com/ldelossa/nvim-ide) - A full featured IDE layer heavily inspired by VSCode.
-- [jonathandion/web-dev.nvim](https://github.com/jonathandion/web-dev.nvim) - Small, simple and flexible configuration for web development.
 - [linrongbin16/lin.nvim](https://github.com/linrongbin16/lin.nvim) - A highly configured Neovim distribution integrated with tons of utilities for development, inspired by spf13-vim.
 - [doctorfree/nvim-lazyman](https://github.com/doctorfree/nvim-lazyman) - Neovim configuration manager and modular configuration, supports over 40 preconfigured configurations.
 - [NormalNvim/NormalNvim](https://github.com/NormalNvim/NormalNvim) - Focused on stability for your daily work.
 From the creator of Compiler.nvim.